 Upon your arrival, our receptionist will welcome you as a member of our practice.
 We will ask you to complete a few forms.
-If you prefer to complete them in advance in the comfort of your home, the forms may be found in the New Patient Center.
+If you prefer to complete them in advance in the comfort of your home, the forms may be found in the New Patient Center, or we can send them to you electronically prior to your appointment.
 This paperwork provides us with your health history and other information related to providing you with the best vision solutions.

 Below, we’ve also included a list of the most commonly asked questions about coming in for an eye exam.